-- The doctors who are scamming Medicaid in The Attending Physician and the Amoral Attorney in Three is No Justice seem to honestly believe their claims that they haven't done anything that should expose them to shame or the legal system.
+- The doctors who are scamming Medicaid in The Attending Physician and the Amoral Attorney in There is No Justice seem to honestly believe their claims that they haven't done anything that should expose them to shame or the legal system.

 - In Unexpected Developments, on some level, Walter Wellenmeister honestly believes he's a victimized man who is letting himself be sacrificed to protect his friend, the president, from any scandal.
 In reality, he's a Corrupt Corporate Executive who is only avoiding real punishment for some major crimes due to his high-level connections.

 - Break the Haughty: Unexpected Developments puts smarmy Corrupt Corporate Executive Walter Wellenstein through a well-deserved ringer.
 Mere days after he's appointed as ambassador to France, he's disgraced when a plane he's been marketing while knowing that it is flawed crashes in the middle of a Paris air show after Wellenstein forcefully insisted on showing it off there.
-He's painted as the villain for the media by his successor as CEO and longtime rival and is forced to resign his ambassadorship and admit that he bribed a congressman to try and cover up an earlier plane crash where the defective plane killed or injured three schoolchildren.
+He's painted as the villain for the media by his successor as CEO and longtime rival and is forced to resign his ambassadorship and admit that he bribed a congressman to try and cover up an earlier plane crash where the defective plane killed three schoolchildren.
 He then finds himself being completely shut out by the political establishment he hobnobs with, becomes a murder suspect, and is nearly murdered himself under terrifying circumstances that make him collapse in a faint after the police rescue him.
 He's last mentioned as begging his rival for a job, which is unlikely to be successful.
 By the end of the book, he's a self-pitying wreck, and no one is the least bit sorry for him.

 - Corrupt Politician: